vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 Rewards are calculated automatically from the market's fees, which are paid by price takers, and distributed to the market's liquidity providers according to their relative commitments and how early in the market’s lifecycle they committed.

-Note: During an auction uncrossing, liquidity providers’ orders will not need to provide liquidity or enable trades.
-However, they must maintain their liquidity commitment, and their liquidity orders are placed back on the order book when normal trading resumes.
+Note: During an auction uncrossing, orders derived from a liquidity providers' commitments will not need to provide liquidity or enable trades.
+However, providers must maintain their liquidity commitment, and their liquidity orders are placed back on the order book when normal trading resumes.

 ## Penalties for not fulfilling liquidity commitment
-**If a liquidity provider can't cover their commitment**: If the liquidity provider's margin account doesn't have enough funds to support their orders, the protocol will search for funds in the general account for the relevant asset.
+**If a liquidity provider can't cover their commitment**: If the liquidity provider's margin account doesn't have enough funds to support the orders that are derived from their commitment, the protocol will search for funds in the general account for the relevant asset.

-If the general account doesn't have sufficient amount to provide margin to support the orders, then the protocol will transfer the remaining funds from the liquidity provider's bond account, a penalty will be applied, and will be funds transferred from the provider’s bond account to the market's insurance pool.
+If the general account doesn't have enough collateral to provide the margin to support the orders, then the protocol will transfer the remaining required amount from the liquidity provider's bond account, a penalty will be applied, and funds to cover the shortfall and pay the penalty will be transferred from the provider’s bond account to the market's insurance pool.

-The liquidity obligation will remain unchanged and the protocol will periodically search the liquidity provider's general account and attempt to top up the bond account to the amount specified in liquidity commitment.
+The liquidity obligation will remain unchanged and the protocol will periodically search the liquidity provider's general account and attempt to top up the bond account to the amount specified in their liquidity commitment.

 Should the funds in the bond account drop to 0, the liquidity provider will be marked for closeout and their liquidity commitments will be removed from the market.
 If there's an imbalance between total and target stake as a result, the market will go into a liquidity monitoring auction.